Research and resources

 Building on abilities, not limitations

-Cognitive rehabilitation and reablement (CRR) approaches are about strengthening and maintaining what's still there - not about fixing what's lost.
-CRR approaches help people with dementia continue doing everyday activities that matter to them, from dressing and cooking to enjoying hobbies and staying connected with loved ones.
+Cognitive rehabilitation and reablement (CRR) approaches are about strengthening and maintaining what's still there, not about fixing what may be lost.
+CRR helps persons living with dementia continue doing everyday activities that matter to them, from dressing and cooking to enjoying hobbies and staying connected with loved ones.
+CRR approaches do not require any medication, so can be adopted wtihout worrying about side effects.
+These are the common elements of CRR:

 Goal-oriented

-Focus on what matters most to the individual—their personal goals, valued activities, and meaningful daily tasks.
+Focus on what matters most to the individual: personal goals, valued activities, and meaningful daily tasks.

 Collaborative

-Success comes from working together—the person with dementia, family members, and healthcare professionals as partners.
+Success comes when the person with dementia, family members, and healthcare professionals work together as partners.

 Adaptive